 BROWN: I honestly don't know.
 I have been to the town in County Down in Northern Ireland that they left but I don't know what motivated them.
 Isabella's parents (the Johnstons) were already in Pittsburgh.
 I don't know what my great grandfather's profession was.
 He was 61-years old when he arrived; early records list him as a janitor and later as a grocer and a clerk.
-I have been to the Homewood Cemetery in Pittsburgh where all but my grandfather are buried.
-Remember that there were six children; five boys, one girl.
-Of those six children, my brother, sister and I are the only offspring so there aren't too many sources.
+All but my grandfather are buried in Homewood Cemetery in Pittsburgh.
+There were six children - five boys, one girl.
+Of those six children, my brother, sister and I are the only offspring in our generation so there aren't too many sources.

-My paternal grandfather, my father's father, attended Westminster College in New Wilmington, Pennsylvania, and became a Presbyterian minister.
+My paternal grandfather, William Brown, my father's father, attended Westminster College in New Wilmington, Pennsylvania, and became a Presbyterian minister.
 There are a lot of Presbyterians in western Pennsylvania and my father followed him in the Presbyterian ministry.